adambaskerville/AstroPitography/README.md

 * Show a live preview of the camera view in the main window; useful for making sure something is in frame.
 * Ability to enlarge and shrink the live preview using GUI buttons.
 * Ability to overlay a crosshair on the live preview, useful for alignment.
+* Automatic plate solving using ESAs lost in space [tetra3](https://github.com/esa/tetra3) algorithm.
+* Ability to set Raspberry Pi time and data from within the GUI.
+  * Very useful for headless setups where WiFi cannot be accessed.
 * Toggle greyscale imaging (useful if using colour filters) and auto white balance correction.
 * Allows for capturing of single images, multiple images with time delay and long exposure imaging.
 * When a picture is taken it is visible from the top menu.